• Skip to primary navigation

 • As the paint obeys the laws of gravity, it will roll down the sides of the pumpkin and onto the tray.

-• Optional: When the paint gets really, really thick and layered, we rinse the pumpkin off with water and then let the kids continue working on the “blank canvas.”
-We might rinse it 3-10 times an hour depending on how many kids are working on it.
-This keeps it fresh, inviting, and exciting!
+💡 Teacher Tip: When the paint gets really, really thick and layered, rinse the pumpkin off with water and then let the kids continue working on the “blank canvas.”
+Rinse it over and over again to keep it fresh, inviting, and exciting!

-A close up of this fall activity for kids: two children's hands are seen spooning paint onto a colorful pumpkin.
+A close up of this fall activity for kids: two children's hands are seen spooning paint drip paint pumpkins.

 This project impresses preschoolers, but it’s equally impressive and engaging to adults.
 I think this is a perfect excuse to have the girls over, make a charcuterie board, and get creative!
 My girlfriends and I decorated pumpkins for a craft night and pulling it out each Fall is one of my favorite traditions.